WayneLin92/SSeqCpp/README.md

 ```
 To view the plots, open the file `plot.html` in the folder `dir_website_ss` by a browser.
 You can add parameters to the url to control the display of the plots.
 For example, `plot.html?data=Ceta` will show the plots for the Adams spectral sequence of `Ceta`, while `plot.html?data=Ceta__S0` will show the map $C\eta\to S^2$.

+The reader can find plots we generate for [the Last Kervaire Invariant Problem](https://arxiv.org/abs/2412.10879) on this [webpage](https://waynelin92.github.io/ss/kervaire.html).

 ## Adamsp
 This project aims to compute the Adams spectral sequences at odd primes $p$.
-It adapts many algorithms from the `Adams` project.
+It adapts some algorithms from the `Adams` project.
 The main contributor to this project is [Yu Zhang](https://github.com/yuzhangmath).